CordetG/cgula-rust-web-spr24/README.md

 ## Acknowledgments

-Thanks to Bart Massey for teaching the course material and for the examples provided in the jokes repository.
+Thanks to Bart Massey for teaching the course material and for the examples provided in the jokes repository that was a helpful resource to implementing the web server, database, etc.

 Thanks to the developers of tokio and axum.